 Experts state that the best time to install shingles is when the weather is warm, calm, and dry.
 However, we know that these ideal conditions are limited.
 The best that we can do is to range as close to those roofing conditions as possible and avoid working in extreme cold weather conditions.

-In general, any outdoor temperature lower than 5 degrees celsius changes the way our bodies, roofing equipment and how shingles perform.
+In general, any outdoor temperature lower than 5 degrees Celsius changes the way our bodies, roofing equipment and shingles perform.
 Roofing during the colder months comes with its own set of hurdles, and some roofing contractors may turn down the winter shingle roof replacement and recommend replacing the roof in the spring.

-As with some materials, asphalt shingles in the cold weather become brittle.
+As with some materials, asphalt shingles in cold weather become brittle.
 Hence, extra precaution needs to be taken care of when handling and installing shingles.
 The slightest bend can crack a shingle without even knowing it.
 It is recommended to keep them covered in a heated blanket if you are going to be installing them in cold temperatures.